 - Retroactive credit.
 Get college credit for what you already know.
 Save time and money!
 Students who have acquired language skills before enrolling at UALR may receive credit for their proficiency by taking the sequel language skill course and earning a grade of B or greater.
 Students may request a placement test to find the level at which they should enroll.
 Up to 12 hours, up to 3 hours of which at the upper level, may be obtained in this manner.
 Caution: Retro credit is not automatic: you must contact the DWL Chair to request that credits for courses skipped be added to your transcript. ** If you took the CLEP test before August 2007, the cut-off score may be slightly different.
 Contact the Testing Office (569.3198) if this applies to you.If you earn a C or D in the course you tested into, the course will count toward the language requirement but you are not eligible to receive credit for courses skipped.

 - Accelerated Major.
 Students who have already acquired advanced proficiency (usually native or heritage speakers) in French or Spanish can take advantage of their knowledge to progress more rapidly toward degree completion than regular program requirements allow.
-A student desiring accelerated status toward completion of a major in World Languages: French or Spanish may demonstrate proficiency as prescribed in the undergraduate cattalog to obtain 2-8 hours of credit counting towards the major.
+A student desiring accelerated status toward completion of either the French or Spanish concentration to earn a B.A. in World Languages may demonstrate proficiency as prescribed in the undergraduate cattalog to obtain 2-8 hours of credit counting towards major requirements.
 For more information or if you think you might qualify for the Accelerated Option, contact the World Languages Chair.

 Other Options for Completing the Second Language Requirement